muadzyamani/ai-servo/README.md

 5.  **Interact via CLI:**
     The script will connect and show the prompt:
     ```
     Motor Control CLI.
-Type 'speech' for voice, 'reset' for default, or 'exit' to quit.
+Type 'speech' for voice, 'commands' for help, 'reset', or 'exit'.
     Current motor angle assumed to be: 90
     You:
     ```